TOMP-WG/TOMP-API/README.md

 1. **Documentation**: The latest version of the API is available on [SwaggerHub](https://app.swaggerhub.com/apis-docs/TOMP-API-WG/transport-operator_maas_provider_api/).
 2. **Blueprint**: Refer to the [Blueprint for a TOMP-API](https://github.com/TOMP-WG/TOMP-API/tree/master/documents) for detailed insights.
 3. **Wiki**: Explore the [TOMP-API Wiki](https://github.com/TOMP-WG/TOMP-API/wiki/) for implementation guidance.
+4. **code-snippets**: there are some code snippets (mostly Python available to speed up your implementation).
+5. **static output**: we already prepared all static output from some endpoints (meta-data).
+6. **process descriptions**: to validate your output, you can use the JSONSchema files in this folder.

 ## Community and Support